WPgenWeakest Precondition Generator

 End WpgenExec2.

 We generalize the notation introduced for sequences to every other term construct.
 The corresponding notation is defined below.
-To avoid conflicts with other existing notation, we write Let' and If' in place of Let and If.
+To avoid a conflict with the TLC notation for classical conditionals, we write If_ in place of If.

 Declare Scope wpgen_scope.